 Write out your milestones before the test and check from time to time to see if you’re still on track.

-If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit.
+If you've only answered seven questions after 20 minutes, you’ll know you need to hurry up a little bit.
 You won't need to stare at your watch.

 The BMAT is supposed to be hard.